skyth3r/Skyth3r.github.io/content/articles/building-websites-with-hugo.md

 git init
 ```

-After that, we want to add our Hugo theme and set it as well by using the following two commands
+After that, we want to add our Hugo theme and set it using the following two commands:

 ```
 git submodule add https://github.com/janraasch/hugo-bearblog themes/hugo-bearblog